Leadership

 Josh Richardson, Fellow

-Josh Richardson is a principal consultant with DEKRA North America, bringing over 25 years of leadership experience across sectors including national security and defense, multinational organizations, not-for-profit, and entrepreneurial ventures.
-A retired Lieutenant Colonel, Josh served 23 years in the United States Army, with operational assignments in elite units such as the 75th Ranger Regiment, the 82nd Airborne Division, and the NATO Allied Rapid Reaction Corps.
-He held leadership positions from the small unit level to enterprise-wide commands, leading both conventional and special operations forces in Iraq and Afghanistan.
+Lieutenant Colonel (Retired) Josh Richardson is a principal consultant with DEKRA North America, bringing 25+ years of leadership experience across a range of sectors including national security and defense, multi-national organizations, not-for-profit, and start-up ventures.
+He served for 23 years in the United States Army including operational assignments with the 75th Ranger Regiment, 82nd Airborne Division, and NATO Allied Rapid Reaction Corps, with leadership roles from the small unit to enterprise level.
+He led conventional and special operations forces in Iraq and Afghanistan, and later helped develop and implement policy that increased NATO readiness immediately following the Russian invasion of Ukraine in 2014.

-Josh also played a strategic role in shaping NATO policy, contributing to readiness initiatives in response to the Russian invasion of Ukraine in 2014.
-He concluded his military career at the United States Military Academy at West Point, where he taught International Relations and Counterterrorism and served as the Superintendent’s Director of Strategic Communications.
-Following his military service, Josh transitioned to consulting in the national defense and security sector and co-founded a start-up focused on geostrategic risk and leadership advisory.
-He brings a global perspective and a systems-level approach to organizational leadership and risk management.
+He concluded his Army service at the United States Military Academy where he taught International Relations and Counterterrorism and served as the Superintendent’s Director of Strategic Communications.
+Following military retirement, he began consulting in the national defense and security sector while co-founding a start-up focused on geostrategic risk and leadership advisory.